dsuryd/dotNetify-Elements/ViewModels/Docs/Customization.md

 #### Element Properties

 Some elements provide a few properties to provide common customization points, such as width and height.
 The _Panel_ element, for example, provide properties to customize the gap size between child items and the CSS flex alignments.

+[inset]

 Check the API documentation for a particular element to find out which properties it supports.

 #### CSS Override